-- The actual rent roll for the subject property showed and effective gross income of \$2,143,350. - A chart of the Complainant's sales comparables (R-1, pg 30), which included GIM calculations by both The Network and Anderson for each of the properties.
+- A chart of the Complainant's sales comparables (R-1, pg 37), including GIM calculations by both The Network and Anderson for each of the properties.
 The average GIM for the comparables, using The Network calculations was 9.50, while the average by Anderson statistics was 9.75.
-The chart demonstrated that four of the eight comparables presented by the Appellant were post facto and therefore ineligible, while four were considered inferior. - Varying analyses of six different property sales as reviewed by The Network, Anderson and the City of Edmonton (R-1, pp 33-35).
-These charts demonstrate that The Network calculation of the GIM for the six properties ranged from 9.3 12.1; the Anderson calculations of GIM ranged from 9.17 12.23; while the City of Edmonton calculations for the GIM ranged from 9.33 11.83. - An opinion that row house properties should be compared with row house sales (R1, pg 36).
-The Respondent acknowledged that row house sales have been limited in recent years, but suggested that it had included row house sales in its comparisons, while the Complainant had not listed any. - A chart of four row house sales comparables (R2, section 6, pg 69-72; R1, pg 37), which had taken place between December 2005 and March 2011. - In closing, the Respondent sought confirmation of the City of Edmonton's projected GIM of 10.98278, producing an assessment of the subject property at \$22,704,500.
+The chart demonstrates that four of the eight comparables presented by the Complainant were post facto, and therefore not valid, while one was considered inferior to the subject properties. - Varying analyses of six different property sales as reviewed by The Network, Anderson and the City of Edmonton (R 1, pgs 40-42).
+These charts demonstrate that The Network calculation of the GIM for the six properties ranged from 9.3 12.1; the Anderson's calculations of GIM ranged from 9.17 12.23; while the City of Edmonton calculations for the GIM ranged from 9.33 11.83. - An opinion that row house properties should be compared with row house sales (R-1, pg 43).
+The Respondent acknowledged that row house sales have been limited in recent years, but suggested that it had included row house sales in its comparisons, while the Complainant had not listed any. - A chart of four row house sales comparables (R2, section 6, pg 69-72; R1, pg 44), which had taken place between December 2005 and March 2011.